CRTejaswi/resources/languages/py3/style/style.md

     - make data[2] = 0 (start index of current word) if any alphanumeric character is encountered.
     - if the character isn't alphanumeric (=> end of word), process the word.
         - select line from start:stop index. make it lowercase.
-        - don't process the word if if is 1-2 character long, or a stopword.
+        - don't process single-letter words or stopwords.
         - match currentWord with each word from word_frequencies file.
             - start by simply appending the word to file after checking the match flag (data[4]).
             - every consequent match => set the match flag (data[4]) and increment the frequency (data[7]) by 1.